reactjs/react.dev/src/content/reference/react-dom/components/form.md

 <Canary>

-React's `form` Component is currently only available in React's canary and experimental channels but you can use the [standard HTML `form` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) in your React's stable channel.
+React's extensions to `<form>` are currently only available in React's canary and experimental channels.
+In stable releases of React `<form>` works only as a [built-in browser HTML component](https://react.dev/reference/react-dom/components#all-html-components).
 Learn more about [React's release channels here](/community/versioning-policy#all-release-channels).

 </Canary>